 Challenging economic conditions and tough competition make production errors and waste unacceptable.
 As the complexity in the supply chain and distribution channel increases, the need to tailor reporting systems and metrics is becoming more important.
 This enables them to identify potential issues and adjust their processes to prevent them from turning into real problems.

 According to the survey, an overwhelming number of 74% list optimising production process as their top priority to improve operations, and other 42% say they want to shorten the supply chain, but only 28% is reducing the number of supplier they’re working with.

 Additionally, 93% respondents indicate they are currently using ERP to manage their production processes.
 ERP spans and links all the key functions and departments, enables manufacturers to integrate their supply chain and manufacturing processes to reduce lead time and increase productivity.

-This is the first 2 key takeaways from GatePoint survey of top manufacturing executives to help enterprises overcome operational challenges to increase revenue and profits.
-Stay tuned to our next post for the remaining 3 key takeaways!
+Continue reading the remaining 3 key takeaways HERE!
 Or you can read the full analysis of the survey now by downloading our full paper "5 key factors in optimising complex manufacturing businesses"